 Information Sources

+i.
+Materials

+j.
+Failure modes and effects

+testing and built-in-test

 k.
 Fail safe design

 I. Support equipment

 14.2.
 SAFETY DESIGN REQUIREMENTS.

 This section outlines a number of air vehicle safety design criteria which are required in order to ensure the air vehicle is 'safe'.
 The objective of safety design requirements is to achieve acceptable mishap risk through a systematic application of design guidance from standards, specifications, regulations, design handbooks, safety design checklists, and other sources.